When to Wear an Abdominal Belt After a C-Section

 When Can You Stop Wearing a Belly Binder After a C-Section?

-It’s best to stop wearing your belly wrap 12 weeks after your cesarean delivery.
-By this point, your stomach will have healed, and any additional effects of the band will be minimal.
+It's best to stop wearing your belly wrap around 12 weeks after your cesarean delivery.
+By this point, your c-section wound has largely healed on the outside, and any additional effects of the band are minimal.

-Continuing to wear a belt after 3 months could cause your body to become reliant on the support.
-This could weaken your abdominal muscles in the long term.
-If you’re enjoying the comfort of your belt and don’t feel ready to give it up, move on to postpartum shapewear.
+Continuing past 3 months could cause your body to lean on the support and weaken your abdominal muscles over time.
+If you're enjoying the comfort and don't feel ready to give it up, move on to soft postpartum shapewear instead.

 Does an Abdominal Belt Reduce Your Tummy After a C-Section?